Overview of Graduate Program

 - List any other sources of funding to which you have applied for this research (or for which you intend to apply)

-Thanks to our Hickman Endowment, we are able to offer registered students some funding for summer language study.
+Thanks to our Hickman Endowment, we are able to offer registered students some funding for language study.
 The deadline for proposals is April 1.
-Please save your application(s) in Drive and share with Robin Davidson, GSSA, making sure to send the email notification.
+Please save your application(s) in Drive and share with Robin Davidson, GSAO, making sure to send the email notification.

-The Head Graduate Advisor will review applications in April and you will be informed of your award by mid-month.
-Actual awards will in the form of a stipend, for a maximum of $1,000.00, and will be made when the Graduate Student Services Advisor receives appropriate documentation/receipts for the language class/program.
-Please note that this award applies only to class fees and tuition and does not have to be used for a UC Berkeley language class; we encourage you to find the best class or program for your situation and research needs.
-You will be required to submit appropriate transcripts/certificates after completion of the course.
+The Graduate Student Affairs Officer and Head Graduate Advisor will review applications in April and you will be informed of your award by mid-month.
+Actual awards will in the form of a stipend, for a maximum of $1,000, and will be made when the GSAO receives appropriate documentation/receipts for the language class/program.
+Please note that this award can be used for a private tutor and/or class fees and tuition and does not have to be used for a UC Berkeley language class; we encourage you to find the best class or program for your situation and research needs.
+You may be required to submit appropriate transcripts/certificates after completion of the course.
+Students are eligible for only 1 language award during their time in our program, but study doesn’t have to take place all at once: classes can be taken in 2 summers, for example.

-If you are interested in doing intensive language study in the summer, please provide the information outlined below.
+If you are interested in doing intensive language study, please provide the information outlined below.
 Allocations will be contingent on the cumulative amount of all student requests.

 - Information on the language class: where it’s being offered, and assurance of the program’s quality